 The recording of the White Album was such a lengthy bad-tempered affair that it left the group completely exhausted musically and close to breaking point.
 When the band reconvened in January 1969 the idea of returning to live performance was seen as a panacea for the group’s ills.

 Fed up, Harrison walked out and the sessions ended in chaos.
 When everyone had calmed down, they returned to their Apple headquarters at Savile Row in the hope of better vibes, but it was obvious that the magic had gone.
-They struggled on with a mixed bag of material, enlivened as ever by some great songs, as well as the presence of organist Billy Preston.
+They struggled on with a mixed bag of material, enlivened as ever by some great songs and the presence of organist Billy Preston.

-It was to be over a year, however, before the proceedings, edited down and controversially overdubbed by Phil Spector, reached the shops as the farewell album, Let It Be (1970).
+However, it was to be over a year before the proceedings, edited down and controversially overdubbed by Phil Spector, reached the shops as the farewell album, Let It Be (1970).

 Harrison contributed two of his best songs, Something and Here Comes The Sun, and there was strong competition from Lennon’s Come Together and from Paul, who contributed most of the ‘Long Medley’ on the second side.
 George Martin’s immaculate touch at the controls gave a glittering sheen to the whole set.